Telecommunication-Telemedia-Assessment/V-BMS360/README.md

 # Citation

-The journal paper related to this work has been accepted for publication.
+The paper related to this work has been accepted within the proceedings of ICME 2018.
 In case you use this work, please cite:

 ```
 @InProceedings{lebreton2018VBMS360,